-Second, in Figure 1, an overview of the average levels of anti-Muslim sentiment for all countries in our model is given.
-It shows that the countries with most negative scores on anti-Muslim sentiment are also among the most secularized countries and vice versa.
-In statistical terms, the country-level indicator of secularity is negatively correlated with anti-Muslim sentiment (Pearson's r is -.741).
+Secondly, in Figure 1 an overview of the average levels of anti-Muslim sentiment for all countries in our model is given.
+It shows that the countries with most negative scores on anti-Muslim sentiment, are also among the most secularized countries and vice versa.
+In statistical terms, the country-level indicator of secularity is negatively correlated with anti-Muslim sentiment (Pearson's r is -0.741).

-Against this background, we will now present the analysis of two sets of hypotheses that each proposed quite distinct answers to the question of which groups would be the carriers of this anti-Muslim sentiment in these countries and why.
+Figure 1.
+Country level anti-Muslim sentiment in 22 Western European countries.
+Source: EVS 2008.
+Against this background, we will now present the analysis of two sets of hypotheses that each proposed quite distinct answers to the question which groups would be the carriers of this anti-Muslim sentiment in these countries and why.